Caroline-Barbosa-Vilar/test-uol/README.md

 ## What I learned

 - Creating a central view of the layout so that, regardless of screen size, the content is always adjusted for the user to see;
-- Use a vector (svg) as the image for the responsive menu icon instead of creating one with CSS, which makes the project less coded and lighter to load.
+- Use a vector (svg) as the image for the responsive menu icon instead of creating one with CSS, which makes the project less coded and lighter to load;
+- Use events so that when the element (bento) is clicked, it triggers a function that will make the menu appear, and when it is clicked again, it makes the menu disappear, or when any item in the menu list is clicked, it disappears too.

 <br>